 The government has invested £12 billion into Help to Heat schemes that can help to make homes more energy efficient and therefore warmer and cheaper to heat.
 The funding is provided by the government but is delivered by local installers or energy companies.
 Some examples of the schemes include the Boiler Upgrade Scheme, the Home Upgrade Grant and the Social Housing Decarbonisation Fund.

-The government launched the ECO+ scheme to deliver energy efficiency improvements to over 2 million homes in the UK.
-It is an extension of the existing ECO scheme that was launched in 2013 and is aimed at helping those that live in some of the least energy-efficient homes in the UK to bring down their energy bills with improved insulation such as loft and cavity wall insulation.
-The ECO+ scheme was due to start in April 2023 and could save households up to £310.
-More information on the ECO+ scheme and eligibility can be found in our article, 'Government to insulate the UK’s least energy efficient homes – Is your home eligible?'
+Initially called the ECO+ scheme, the government launched the Great British Insulation Scheme to deliver energy efficiency improvements to over 2 million homes in the UK.
+It is an extension of the ECO scheme that was launched in 2013 and is aimed at bringing down the energy bills of those who live in some of the least energy-efficient homes.
+Improvements include better loft and cavity wall insulation.
+It is estimated the scheme could save households up to £310 per year.
+For more information and details on how to apply, check out the Great British Insulation Scheme on the .GOV website.

 Household Support Fund